-Light Wells & the Floors they Rise Through There are no light wells in this premises.
-Atria & the Floors they Rise Through No atria have been created/included within this premises.
-Passenger and Disabled Access Platform Lifts (DAPL) There is one passenger lift at this premises and serves the following floors: Ground to 9th, with the exception of the 1st floor, which is bypassed by the lift as it contains no parts of the assessed premises.
-Lifts for Fire Fighter's Use There is one fire fighting lift at the premises located at the ground floor entrance lobby.
-The lift is clearly identified by suitable signage.
+Light Wells & the Floors they Rise There are no light wells in this premises.
+Through Atria & the Floors they No atria have been created/included within this premises.
+Rise Through no atna nave been created/included within this premises.
+Passenger and Disabled Access Two lifts serving all floors.
+Platform Lifts (DAPL) Lifts for Fire Fighter's There is one fire fighting lift at the premises located at; Use Entrance lobby.
 Evacuation Aids There are no evacuation aids installed within the premises.
-Mains Electrical Incomer The electrical room is located within the basement car park and is enclosed in 60 minute fire resisting construction.
-Electrical Distribution Boards (EDB) location Assumed to be located within the LG car park.
-EDB's are located within individual dwellings.
-Protection Offered to Electrical Distribution Boards (EDB) Are enclosed in barriers or suitably guarded/protected from encroachment of combustibles and other storage.
-Heating/Cooling Plant There is no communal heating in this premises.
-Heating/Cooling Plant Protection Heating plant is not located in the means of escape.
+Mains Electrical The mains electrical incomer is enclosed in 30 minute fire resisting Incomer construction.
+Electrical Distribution Cupboards within the corridors on all floors, locked and appropriately fire- Boards (EDB) location protected.
+Protection Offered to Electrical Distribution EDB's are separated from the means of escape by fire resisting construction.
+Boards (EDB) Heating/Cooling Plant Electrical wall mounted convection heaters.
+Heating/Cooling Plant Net applicable Protection Not applicable.
 Gas Mains and Meters There is no gas main supply to this premises or the areas being assessed.
-Storage of Heating & Generator Fuel Oil Fuels are not stored on site.
-Alternative Power Supplies There were no alternative power supplies brought to the notice of the assessor at the time of the assessment.
+Storage of Heating & Fuels are not stored on site Generator Fuel Oil Fuels are not stored on site.
+Alternative Power There were no alternative power supplies brought to the notice of the Supplies assessor at the time of the assessment.